-- (a) Where Employees are prevented from working because it is raining: - (i) for more than an accumulated total of four hours of ordinary time in any one day; - (ii) after the meal break, for more than an accumulated total of 50% of the remaining work time; or - (iii) during the final two hours of the normal working day for more than an accumulated total of one hour; - the Employer shall not be entitled to require the Employees to remain on site beyond the expiration of any of the above circumstances. - (b) Provided that where, by agreement between the Employer and/or the Employer's representative and the Employee's representative, the Employees remain on site beyond the periods specified above, any such additional wet time shall be paid for but shall not be debited against the Employees' hours.
+- (a) Where Employees are prevented from working because it is raining: - (i) for more than an accumulated total of four hours of ordinary time in any one day; - (ii) after the meal break, for more than an accumulated total of 50% of the remaining work time; or - (iii) during the final two hours of the normal working day for more than an accumulated total of one hour;

+Multiplex shall not be entitled to require the Employees to remain on site beyond the expiration of any of the above circumstances.

+(b) Provided that where, by agreement between Multiplex and/or Multiplex's representative and the Employee's representative, the Employees remain on site beyond the periods specified above, any such additional wet time shall be paid for but shall not be debited against the Employees' hours.